aL3891/ServiceFabricSdkContrib/README.md

 ### Powershell features
 * Adds the ConvertTo-ServiceFabricApplicationDiffPackage that checks the connected cluster for exsisting packages and removes them from the local package

-The main objective with this project is performance, as opposed to security or safety of use.

 ## Feature details